ucvm/markerDB/README.md

 ### Compute requirements

 Mostly time :hourglass:.  `cmscan` is the main time consuming process and can be sped up to some degree by providing more threads.
-The pipeline doesn't require excesive memory and can likely be run on a decently powered desktop in a few hours.
+The pipeline doesn't require excessive memory and can likely be run on a decently powered desktop in a few hours.
 But this depends strongly on the number of sequences being downloaded.
 Snakemake has excellent support for compute clusters so if you have access to one this is recommended.
 Please see the Snakemake documentation for more details on how to do this.
 Also note that this will run on MacOS or Linux only as with the majority of bioinformatics applications.

 ## Details :mag:

 ### Step 1: Get sequences

-This step utilizes the `rentrez` R package to search NCBI for sequences annoated as ITS2 for your given organism.
+This step utilizes the `rentrez` R package to search NCBI for sequences annotated as ITS2 for your given organism.
 The exact search terms are:

 ```
 ITS2: {organism}[ORGN] (ITS2 OR internal transcribed spacer 2)